-Table 1 Gains for PID system

 After PID calculation, this signal is converted into pulse width modulation (PWM) and direction signals for the two VNH5019 chips.

 Signal noise became a problem after increasing the derivative gain.

-At the derivative gains needed to stop oscillation noise in the PWM signal would completely saturate the output causing system instability.
-To reduce noise, low pass filters where applied to thermoresistor signals and moving averages where applied to block temperature and peltier PWM.
+In order to stop oscillation, the derivative gain needed to be very high which also caused some stability issues due to noise also being amplified.
+To reduce noise, low pass filters were applied to thermoresistor signals and moving averages were applied to the block temperature and peltier PWM.

 2.3 PCR Experiment

-Colony PCR was performed on E. coli K12 using primers pairs to amplify the ybbW or uidA gene.
+Colony PCR was performed on E. coli K12 using primer pairs to amplify the ybbW or uidA gene.
 The ybbW primer sequences were designed using MacVector software v17.0.10.
-The ybbW primer sequences are as follows. ybbWforward, 5’-TCAGCGCCTTTTTCATTGCC-3’ and ybbWreverse, 5’-CCGCGTAACATTGCAAACCA-3’.
-The uidA primer sequences were derived from a published study [2] and were as follows. uidAforward, 5’-CGGAAGCAACGCGTAAACTC-3’ and uidAreverse, 5’-TGAGCGTCGCAGAACATTACA-3’.
+The ybbW primer sequences are as follows: ybbWforward, 5’-TCAGCGCCTTTTTCATTGCC-3’ and ybbWreverse, 5’-CCGCGTAACATTGCAAACCA-3’.
+The uidA primer sequences were derived from a published study [2] and were as follows: uidAforward, 5’-CGGAAGCAACGCGTAAACTC-3’ and uidAreverse, 5’-TGAGCGTCGCAGAACATTACA-3’.

 All PCR reactions used OneTaq 2X Master Mix (NEB) and primers at 0.25uM.
-Cycling conditions were 95°C for 5min, followed by 35 cycles of 95°C for 60s, 60.5°C for 1min, 72°C for 1min.
+Cycling conditions were 95°C for 5min, followed by 35 cycles of 95°C for 1min, 60.5°C for 1min, 72°C for 1min.
 Products were stored at 4°C until analysis by 1% TBE agarose gel electrophoresis.

+This experiment will be performed by our thermocycler to test if it works and a Bio-Rad T100 Thermal Cycler for use as a control.

 3.RESULTS

 3.1 PCR Reaction Results

+As shown in Fig. 4, PCR products were successfully and correctly amplified from the ybbW and uidA genes of E. coli K12 in both thermocyclers.
+In both thermocyclers, amplification of ybbW yielded a specific product of 177bp and amplification of uidA yielded a specific product of 70 bp.

-Fig. 4 Agarose gel electrophoresis analysis of ybbW and uidA PCR products generated in a BioRad T100 Thermocyler (left panel) and our system (right panel).
+Fig. 4 Agarose gel electrophoresis analysis of ybbW and uidA PCR products generated in a Bio-Rad T100 thermocyler (left panel) and our system (right panel).
 PCR reactions containing template are noted (+), no template controls are noted (-).
 Bright band in 100bp ladder is 500bp long.

-As shown in Fig. 4, PCR products were successfully and correctly amplified from the ybbW and uidA genes of E. coli in both thermocyclers.
-In both thermocyclers, amplification of ybbW yielded a specific product of 177bp and amplification of uidA yielded a specific product of 70 bp.

 3.2 Cycling Performance

-Fig. 5 A typical thermal cycle with target and measured heating block temperature for the experiment conditions described in section 2.3.
-Some steady state error cuneately exists within the system.
-Block temperature was measured from a hole leading to the center of the block.
+Fig. 5 A typical thermal cycle with target and measured heating block temperature for the experimental conditions described in section 2.3.

-The average time this system took to arrive within 2°C of target temperature are as follows.
-As there was no ramp for the start of the first cycle or for the end of the last cycle, only the middle 33 cycles where included in the average.
+The average time this system took to arrive within 2°C of target temperature are presented in Figure 1.
+As there was no ramp for the start of the first cycle or for the end of the last cycle, only the middle 33 cycles were included in the average.